phocks/phocks.github.io/_posts/2018-07-07-staying-quoke.md

 I've been dragging my feet on this somewhat.
 Things have been pretty busy over the past year, but mainly it's been been because I couldn't get the vision clear in my mind of what I wanted this site to be.
 It kept changing from one thing to another, like some kind of chameleon shape-shifter.

 Anyway it's about time I shipped something.
-Introducing [Quoke](https://quoke.co/), a collaborative (hopefully) curated collection of famous quotations shocasing different design styles in `html` and `css` (and maybe a bit of JavaScript).
+Introducing [Quoke](https://quoke.co/), a collaborative (hopefully) curated collection of famous quotations showcasing different design styles in `html` and `css` (and maybe a bit of JavaScript).

 [![Quoke featured](/public/img/quoke-featured.png)](https://quoke.co/)

-It will be updated whever I get the chance.
+It will be updated whenever I get the chance.
 I'll add new quotes and designs.
-I'll also be calling on submisions from friends.
+I'll also be calling on submissions from friends.

 So if you have a quotation in mind simply design it up as a standalone `.html`. file and make a pull request to the [GitHub repository](https://github.com/quoke/quoke.github.io) with it in the `_quotations` directory.